saiful1105020/KICQ/README.md

   </li>
 </ul>

 The current version of the OAG attributed graph contains 1 million nodes (authors).
+We wil soon publish the extended version of the OAG attributed graph containing 5 million nodes.

 The keywords are replaced by unique identifiers in the dataset.
 If we want to map the identifiers back to the original keywords, please visit <a href="https://drive.google.com/file/d/1nPeHSTvM8jqhLb1t-7PPqokNllvI_0Dz/view?usp=sharing">this link</a>.
 The keyword mapping is in the following format:
 <body style="background-color:powderblue;">
 <h6>{"neuropeptide": 1, "genetics": 2, "bioinformatics": 3, "mathematical model": 4, "spectrum": 5, "kinetics": 6}</h6>
 </body>

+The authors are also replaced by unique identifiers.
+The mapping from id to author names can be found <a href="https://drive.google.com/file/d/1kgeMogx-mmdkJrsyNcb6h1wa2g7E-JNJ/view?usp=sharing">here</a>.